EstefiRojas/Lab-Notebook/GeneFunctionality/README_Liang.md

 ```

 ## Step 4: Visualize the distribution differences

 Using the R script `essential_prob_distribution_Liang.R`, a violin plot is generated.
 This script joins exon1 and exon2 data and keeps
 the maximum probability for each gene id.
 Then computes a K-S stat between the four groups: Shared, Partially shared, Cell-type specific,
 and Non-essential.

+# Better approach
+The previous steps just considered lncRNAs that already have a probability assigned by our models at the date of writing for the blat against the gRNAs.
+In the following approach, we will run a blat match against all lncRNAs reported to date.
+This will generate an exhaustive list of all lncRNA to which the gRNAs attach to.

 ## Step 5: Obtain a list of lncRNA sequences to test the model